kjungit/tw-auto-bracket/README.md

 ## How to Use

-1. Use inside a className or class attribute.
+1. Now supports Tailwind class names in any string, not just className!.
 2. Type the property name, number, and unit abbreviation.
    - Example: `w10px`, `h20vh`, `p5r`, `m10p`
 3. Select the autocomplete suggestion or press Enter.